jlognn/dynamo/README.md

       document.getElementById('root')
     );

-  We now have our main <App> component connected to the entire Dynamo store.
+  We now have our main <App> component and all of it's children connected to the entire Dynamo store.
 Within our app component, we can:

     import Store from './store'

     // Access store items

-    var name = this.props.store.name;
+    var name = Store.getState().name;

     // Modify the store

     Store.dispatch({ age: 34});

-    // Get the state (if not available through props)

-    var currentState = Store.getState();

   To use Dynamo in debug mode, which logs out the state to the console: